 Founded in 1997, the Academy offers Camden youth a unique schooling opportunity with a low teacher to student ratio, a family-style learning environment, an emphasis on community service, and experiential and expeditionary learning.
-UrbanPromise Academy currently boasts a 100% graduation rate sees 93% of graduates enter college.
+In a city with graduation rates between 50% and 70%, UrbanPromise Academy sees an 87% graduation rate with 87% of graduates transitioning to college (78%) or a vocational training program (9%).
 Extracurricular opportunities include the school’s Elite Cycling Team, UrbanTrekkers, Urban BoatWorks, and Students In Action (SIA).

 CamdenForward School is a private, Christian elementary and middle school for kindergarten through eighth grade students.
 With a learning environment rich in love, hope, and structure, the school challenges students to attain high academic standards, learn necessary life skills, maintain personal integrity, and develop a Christian worldview.

 In 1997 CamdenForward School opened with only two grade levels: pre-kindergarten and kindergarten.
 UrbanPromise established an additional grade each year thereafter until all elementary and middle school (K-8) classes were available.
-The school now serves around 113 students from the Camden area.
+The school serves 110+ students from the Camden area.
 Music, dance, visual arts, and unique extracurricular learning opportunities (such as Urban BoatWorks and SeaQuest) supplement CamdenForward School’s comprehensive academic curriculum.

 Special academic-year activities and events include our annual Martin Luther King, Jr. Speech Contest, Math Dare, Thanksgiving family dinners, and spring break trips.
 Summer favorites include weekly field trips (typically to a swimming pool or roller-skating rink), the Summer Carnival, and All Camp Day.